jangedoo/nepali-embedding-benchmark/README.md

 # NEB — Nepali Embedding Benchmark

-NEB is a thin, task-first benchmark built on [MTEB 2.18.3](https://github.com/embeddings-benchmark/mteb/releases/tag/2.18.3).
-MTEB owns model loading, prompts, encoding, evaluation, metrics, caching, and `TaskResult` JSON.
+NEB is a thin, task-first benchmark built on [MTEB](https://github.com/embeddings-benchmark/mteb/).
 NEB supplies Nepali task adapters, fixed benchmark composition, evidence publication, static exports, and the dashboard.

-NEB intentionally has no global score or overall model ranking.
-Compare models only inside a task, subset, split, and metric view.
-Partial task coverage is valid and remains visible.

-## Benchmark composition

-`neb.get_benchmark()` returns the MTEB benchmark `NEB(Nepali, v1)` with all benchmark aggregation disabled.
-It contains:

-- `STSBNepali.v3`
-- `NanoBEIRNepaliRetrieval.v4`
-- `NepaliHardNegativesRetrieval.v4`
-- `NepaliEcommerceRetrieval.v1`
-- `SanoIRGeneralRetrieval.v1` (15 domain subsets)
-- `NepaliParaphraseClassification.v3`
-- `EnglishNepaliBitextMining.v3`
-- `NepaliNewsClassification.v2`
-- `IndicGenBenchFloresBitextMining` (`nep-eng`, `eng-nep` only)
-- `NTREXBitextMining` (Nepali↔English only)

-All dataset revisions are full Hugging Face commit SHAs.
-The seven NEB-owned tasks use small pure transforms in `src/neb/adapters.py`; there is no task-manifest DSL.
-Retrieval tasks report only NDCG, MAP, MRR, recall, and hit rate at their configured cutoffs.
+You can find the leaderboard at [Nepali Embedding Benchmark](https://jangedoo.github.io/nepali-embedding-benchmark/)

 ## Install and verify